 There are many studies that prove the beneficial effects of regular exercise on blood sugar management.

 Researchers from the University of Massachusetts discovered that exercising doesn’t improve insulin sensitivity if you replace your burned energy with sugary sports drinks.

 Otherwise, it does improve insulin sensitivity by 40% after losing 500 calories.

-Studies show that alpha lipoic acid helps reduce blood glucose levels and improve insulin sensitivity.
-What’s more, it can help kill free radicals, thus reduce symptoms of peripheral neuropathy.
-So, consult your doctor about taking alpha lipoic acid supplements.
+Studies show that alpha-lipoic acid helps reduce blood glucose levels and improve insulin sensitivity.
+What’s more, it can help kill free radicals, thus reducing symptoms of peripheral neuropathy.
+So, consult your doctor about taking alpha-lipoic acid supplements.

 Pumpkin seeds are full of valuable nutrients, including magnesium, fiber, vitamin K, and protein.
 Studies suggest that adding pumpkin seed powder or pumpkin juice to your diet helps the treatment of type 2 diabetes.

 Part of the beneficial effects in people with diabetes is thanks to the high magnesium content which reduces the risk of type 2 diabetes.
 What’s more, they are loaded with dietary fiber, so snacking on them will keep you full for longer.

 Checking your blood glucose level after meals, allows you to see how each type of food and drink affects it.
 The number shouldn’t be higher than 139 mg/dl and lower than 100 when checking your blood sugar two hours after eating.

 This way of eating allows the body to function more efficiently during the day.
 On the other hand, consuming a large meal increases blood sugar levels at first.
 But after the food is digested, the blood glucose levels drop.